jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ```

-Create the logic in a document and save as .**txt** file.
+Create the logic in a document and save it as a .**txt** file.
 Then click on **Add Sources** under the Flow
 Navigator.
 Select the **Add or create design sources** and click **next**.
 Click the **green plus** button
-and add file.
+and add the file.
 Add the .txt file and click **finish**.

-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run Simulation to check the code by clicking the Run Simulation under SIMULATION and choosing the first Run Behavioral Simulation.

 **ROM_comparator_tb.v**
 ```verilog